 Leading Alcohol Rehab Centre in Toronto & GTA

-We, at Freedom From Addiction, render quality care, medical alcohol detox and serene atmosphere to our patients to for achieving freedom from alcohol.
+We, at Freedom From Addiction, render quality care, medical alcohol detox and a serene atmosphere for our clients to achieve freedom from alcohol.
 Our facility has multi-disciplinary teams including skilled psychiatrists, nurses, addiction psychologists and other experienced staff assisting people in alcohol addiction.

-Our team right competency to treat severe alcohol/substance misuse problems.
-Our professionals specialize in treating those who have developed severe dependency on alcohol.
-Planned treatment, personalized care and effective recovery programs are our three benchmarks to treating alcohol addiction.
+Our team has the competency to treat severe alcohol/substance misuse problems.
+Our professionals specialize in treating those who have developed a severe dependency on alcohol.
+Planned treatment, personalized care and effective recovery programs are our three benchmarks to alcohol addiction treatment.

 - Detoxification and psychosocial support helps control drinking

 - Medical help is given to counter immediate health concerns and to maintain abstinence

 - Individual Counseling for maintaining abstinence

 - Relapse Preventions

 - Family therapy involving emotional support of family and loved ones